cjohansson/emacs-ssh-deploy/README.md

 * Delete files and directories on local host and have it mirrored on the remote
 * Open corresponding file on the remote host
 * Open SQL database-session on remote hosts
-* Run custom deployment scripts
+* Run custom deployment scripts, make scripts run when saving file inside directory
 * All operations support asynchronous mode if `(make-thread`) or `async.el` is installed.
 (You need to setup an automatic authorization for this, i.e. `~/.authinfo.gpg` and/or key-based password-less authorization)
 * Tries to follow best-practice both in terms of performance and code style